 Inflammation is part of the body's immune response to harmful stimuli, characterized by increased blood flow, immune cell infiltration, and the release of inflammatory molecules to remove threats and initiate tissue repair.
 Acute inflammation is characterized by pain, swelling, and redness.
 When it goes unchecked, inflammation can become chronic.
 Chronic inflammation has been implicated as a major factor in the development of chronic disease.

-Steam inhalations with chamomile extracts help alleviate common cold symptoms, including sore throat.
-(23)Β
+Steam inhalations with chamomile extracts may help alleviate common cold symptoms, including sore throat.
+(23)

 Skin Health and External Uses

-Topical applications of chamomile have also been used to treat acne, eczema, and psoriasis successfully.
+Topical applications of chamomile have also been used to support skin health in conditions like acne, eczema, and psoriasis.
 Chamomile is about 60% as effective as 0.25% hydrocortisone cream in reducing skin inflammation.
-(5, 23)Β
+(5, 23)

 Preparation Tips and Considerations